-Water pumped from the utility’s McCarron pump station enters a distribution system consisting of approximately 1,100 miles of water mains in the City of Saint Paul and the suburban communities.
-The total water storage capacity is 131 million gallons, approximately two and a half times the average daily demand of 40 million gallons a day.
+Water pumped from the utility’s McCarron pump station enters a distribution system consisting of approximately 1,200 miles of water mains in the city of Saint Paul and the suburban communities.
+The total water storage capacity is 131 million gallons, approximately three times the average daily demand of 40 million gallons a day.

 Saint Paul is often referred to as the city of seven hills.
 This topography requires that a substantial amount of water in the distribution system be re-pumped through the utility's booster stations to provide sufficient pressure in the high-lying areas.

 The system is built on five elevation layers: low service, high service, boosted service, secondary boosted service, and reduced pressure service.
 More.